 Don’t be intimidated by the sliders, they are actually really quick and easy to make.
 If you have some leftover chicken then Jalapeno Chicken Sliders are a total mom-recipe: only 5 minutes to assemble and 10 minutes to bake.

-They are great for busy weeknight meals or for entertaining and they would go absolutely perfect with Michelada beer cocktail for a fun and delicious Father’s Day meal.
+They are great for busy weeknight meals or for entertaining and they would go absolutely perfect with Michelada beer cocktail for a fun and delicious picnic.

-What kind of rolls to use for sliders
+What kind of rolls to use for Chicken Sliders

 I only recently discovered slider rolls.
 They are usually sold in slabs of 12 rolls.
 The great thing about using the slabs of bread like this is that assembly of the sliders is really easy.